 15) V58.31 Encounter for change or removal of surgical wound dressing.

 E codes are supplemental codes that capture the external cause of injury or poisoning, the intent and the place where the event occurred.
 E codes are intended to provide data for injury research and prevention strategies.
 E codes are never to be used as a primary diagnosis code.

-Certain payors may deny your claim if you use V or E codes.
-Be sure to contact your payors to determine how they will process these codes.
-You may need to remind the payor that V codes are part of the HIPAA transaction code set and subject to the rules and advice found in Coding Guidelines for ICD-9-CM and ICD-9-CM Coding Clinic.
+Certain payers may deny your claim if you use V or E codes.
+Be sure to contact your payers to determine how they will process these codes.
+You may need to remind the payer that V codes are part of the HIPAA transaction code set and subject to the rules and advice found in Coding Guidelines for ICD-9-CM and ICD-9-CM Coding Clinic.

 Latest Update 04/2014